List of active policies

 - A copy of identification, e.g. a driving licence or passport or Birth Certificate

-What if you are not happy about the information we keep about you?
+What if you are unhappy about the information we keep about you?

 If you aren’t happy about how we are looking after your information, then you should talk to us about it.
 After talking to us, if you are still not happy you can contact the Information Commissioner’s Office and tell them.